Skip to content

 Get a Professional WISP Review Before Your Next Filing Season

-Bellator Cyber Guard's tax cybersecurity specialists will review your existing WISP — or build one from scratch — and verify it meets current IRS and FTC Safeguards Rule requirements.
+Bellator Cyber Guard's tax cybersecurity specialists will review your existing WISP — or build one from scratch — and verify it meets current IRS Publication 4557 and FTC Safeguards Rule requirements.

 Frequently Asked Questions About Written Information Security Plans

-Length is not the measure of compliance — completeness is.
-A solo preparer's WISP may be 5-8 pages.
-A 20-person CPA firm's plan may run 20-30 pages with appendices.
-What matters is that every required element — data inventory, risk assessment, safeguards, vendor oversight, incident response, training, and annual review — is addressed specifically and accurately.
+There is no required length.
+The IRS states your plan should be proportionate to the size and complexity of your practice.
+A solo preparer's WISP may be a few pages; a multi-location CPA firm's plan will be longer.
+What matters is that it addresses every required element — coordinator, risk assessment, safeguards, vendor oversight, incident response, training, and annual review.

 Share